Why Potlucks are the Perfect Alternative to Expensive Dinners With Friends

 Besides, it’s easy to relax when you know that cleanup consists of a trash bag and a quick kitchen wipe down — and, oh yeah, that final awkward attempt at getting the lingerer to pack up their dish and get out so you can get back to your latest Netflix binge.

-Grace Schweizer is a junior writer at The Penny Hoarder.
+Grace Schweizer is an email content writer at The Penny Hoarder.
 She’s dreaming of a potluck dinner made up of only brownies.